Zone-organization/Nuclear-Engine/README.md

 - __ResourceManager__
   - Support for PNG, JPEG, BMP, DDS, GIF, HDR, PSD and many more image formats (using stb_image library).
-  - Support for OBJ, FBX, Blend, 3DS, CAD, and many more 3D model formats (using Assimp library).
+  - Support for OBJ, FBX, Blend, 3DS, CAD, GLtf and many more 3D model formats (using Assimp library).

   - __OneAPI__
   - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core RenderAPIs.
   - Support for Point, Bilinear, Tri-linear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
   - Support for HLSL Shader which can be Cross Compiled to GLSL.